 What’s In This Cabbage Pasta Salad Recipe?

-- Elbow Macaroni Noodles: You can use this gluten free version if you avoid wheat, or use normal macaroni noodles if you can eat wheat.
+- Elbow Macaroni Noodles: You can use this version if you avoid wheat, or use normal macaroni noodles if you can eat wheat.
 If I’m cooking for a crowd or bringing this dish to a BBQ, I always use gluten free noodles in case anyone there is gluten sensitive… then everyone can enjoy this pasta cabbage mac salad!